radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/inwebo.md

 ![inwebo2](./images/inwebo2.png "inwebo2")

-Once this is done, download the **inWebo** `SAML 2.0` metadata file in `XML` format by clicking on the hyperlink, you will have to declare this file in the `Brainwave SAML connector` at a later stage.
+Once this is done, download the **inWebo** `SAML 2.0` metadata file in `XML` format by clicking on the hyperlink, you will have to declare this file in the `Identity Analytics SAML connector` at a later stage.

 Update the `NameID format` and change it from `Transient` to `Email address (emailAddress)`.